Dick Wick Hall: Life

 In addition to his work as a humorist, Hall became an advocate for better roads in northern Yuma County.
 Toward this end he lobbied for creation of a paved road from Wickenburg to the Colorado River that passed through Salome.
-The majority of the counties political power was located in and around Yuma and the voters there saw little reason to spend money in the northern part of the county.
+The majority of the counties political power was located in and around Yuma and the voters there saw little reason to spend money on the northern part of the county.
 Hall, rebuffed in his initial requests for the road, began using his column as a forum to mock "Yumaresque County".
 Hall's critics claimed his campaign for a new road were self-serving as the additional traffic would bring additional customers to his gas station.
 The writer countered by pointing out that his writing career offered much greater financial opportunities than the gas station and that he was actually losing money by spending his time and effort advocating for the road.

 In early 1926, Hall had signed a contract to become a screenwriter for Universal Studios.
 While in Los Angeles he visited a dentist for a tooth extraction and left for Salome without any additional treatment.
 An infection developed and turned into sepsis.
-Hall died in Los Angeles on April 28, 1926 following a six-week illness.
+Hall died in Los Angeles on April 28, 1926, following a six-week illness.
 He was at the peak of his fame at the time of his death.
 Hall was buried in Salome.
 His grave was marked by a cross composed of nuggets donated by area prospectors while a statue of a large frog with a canteen strapped across its back stands nearby.

 The Salome Lions Club hosts an annual "Dick Wick Hall Day" to commemorate the humorist.
 Moreover, his frog is the inspiration for the Salome High School's mascot.